Waipu and Mid Northern form a guard of honour for ref

 With Northland desperately short of referees, he hopes young refs come through the ranks sooner rather than later, with him helping in a mentoring role.

-The Northland Rugby Referees' Association (NRRA) said Jurlina has always set the standard for referees in Northland in fitness, law and preparation and his attitude towards the game were top class.
+The Northland Rugby Referees' Association (NRRA) said Jurlina had always set the standard for referees in Northland in fitness, understanding of the laws and preparation and his attitude towards the game was top class.